alexwlchan/alexwlchan.net/src/_drafts/scheduled-screenshots.md

 This runs once a week on Monday mornings -- I don't update my websites that often, so I don't need more frequent screenshots.

+It takes screenshots of two websites: `alexwlchan.net` (this site) and `books.alexwlchan.net` (my book tracker).
 The images are saved in a folder called `screenshots`, and the filenames include both the name of the site and the date taken, e.g. `alexwlchan.net.2024-04-22.png` or `books.2024-03-21.png`.
-To avoid unnecessary churn, it won't replace a screenshot that already exists.

 I had to add a timeout to Playwright (`--wait-for-timeout 10000`) to ensure it downloads all the images correctly.
-Before I added that option, I'd sometimes get screenshots with holes where the images should be.
+Before I added that option, I'd sometimes get screenshots with holes where the images hadn't loaded in time.

 If I want to get screenshots of a different website, I can change the list in the `matrix` section.
-If you want to copy this workflow into your own repo, that's the section you need to customise.

-Because PNG files can get quite big and I have a lot of them, I decided to use [Git Large File Storage (LFS)][git_lfs] with this repo.
+Because PNG files can get quite big and I have a lot of them, I decided to use [Git Large File Storage (LFS)][git_lfs] with this repo -- vanilla Git can struggle with large binary files.
 This is my first time using Git LFS, and it was pleasantly easy to set up following the [Getting Started guide](https://git-lfs.com/):

 ```console